-Option-Based Awards Share-Based Awards Name Number of shares underlying unexercised options Option exercise price Option expiration date Number of shares that have not vested Market value of share-based awards that have not vested (2) Anthony F. Griffiths 9,671 \$10.34 March 6, 2030 \$21,953 Christopher D. Hodgson 9,671 \$10.34 March 6, 2030 \$21,953 Alan D. Horn 9,671 \$10.34 March 6, 2030 \$21,953 Deepak Parekh Lauren C. Templeton 4,340 \$54,727 Benjamin P. Watsa
+Option-Based Awards Share-Based Awards

+Name Number of shares underlying unexercised options Option exercise price Option expiration date Value of unexercised in-the-money options (1) Number of shares that have not vested Market value of share-based awards that have not vested (2)

+Christopher D. Hodgson 9,671 \$10.34 March 6, 2030 \$18,762 -

+Sharmila Karve

+Deepak Parekh

+Lauren C. Templeton 3,719 (3) \$45,669

+Benjamin P. Watsa - - -

+Anthony F. Griffiths (4) 9,671 \$10.34 March 6, 2030 \$18,762 -

+Alan D. Horn (5) 9,671 \$10.34 March 6, 2030 \$18,762 -

-- (1) The value of unexercised in-the-money options is calculated by subtracting the exercise price of an option to acquire one subordinate voting share from the market value of one of our subordinate voting shares at the end of 2021, and multiplying that difference by the number of unexercised options.
-That value does not include any deduction to recognize that some or all unexercised options may never become exercisable. - The market value is calculated by multiplying the market value of one of our subordinate voting shares at the end of 2021 by the number of such shares awarded pursuant to unvested restricted stock grants.
-That value does not include any deduction to recognize that the shares so awarded may never become vested. - Restricted share award.
+(1) The value of unexercised in-the-money options is calculated by subtracting the exercise price of an option to acquire one subordinate voting share from the market value of one of our subordinate voting shares at the end of 2022, and multiplying that difference by the number of unexercised options.
+That value does not include any deduction to recognize that some or all unexercised options may never become exercisable.

+(2) The market value is calculated by multiplying the market value of our subordinate voting shares at the end of 2022 by the number of such shares awarded pursuant to unvested restricted stock grants.
+That value does not include any deduction to recognize that the shares so awarded may never become vested.

+(3) Restricted share award.